hihaianh/showcasePortfolio/README.md

 # showcasePortfolio
- A site that showcases my background, coding projects, and interests - all in one page
+ A site that showcases my background, coding projects, and interests - all on one page

+## Languages Used
+HTML, CSS, JavaScript (vanilla)